pasqal-io/qoolqit/docs/contents/available_embedders.md

 embedded_graph_2.is_ud_graph()
 print(embedded_graph_2.is_ud_graph()) # markdown-exec: hide
 ```
-While the algorithm converged and assigned positions to each node, the resulting embedded graph is clearly not a unit-disk graph.
+While the algorithm converged and assigned positions to each node, the resulting embedded graph fails the unit-disk graph test.

-However, in both cases, we have embedded the original data into an object that is compatible with the Rydberg analog model, as we can directly intantiate a register of qubits from a set of nodes with coordinates.
+However, in both cases, we have embedded the original data into a graph with coordinates, which is an object that is compatible with the Rydberg analog model.
+As such, we can directly intantiate a register of qubits from these graphs.

 ```python exec="on" source="material-block" html="1" session="embedding"
 from qoolqit import Register